Do I Qualify

 R

-Property was your primary residence at the time of Hurricane Ian (property was occupied by the applicant for the majority of the calendar year)
+Applicant’s damaged property must have been their primary residence at the time of Hurricane Ian (property must have been occupied by the applicant for the majority of the calendar year)

 R